How to choose an IoT device platform, proprietary versus open source?

 So first look at whether and how your choice, open source or proprietary, matches with the workflows you need.
 The other consideration here is the flexibility towards future needs: flexibility to adjust or add new features, scalability and of course data privacy and software security.
 Regarding features and scalability, with proprietary solutions you depend a bit more on whatever functionality the platform of choice offers, while open source offers you more freedom as you can always decide to add it yourself, with professional support or your own team.
 On security there are two camps and the choice is yours.
 Large proprietary solutions have much to lose not addressing security and data privacy requirements at the highest quality levels.
 However, it is not a guarantee, just remember Cambridge Analytics… Fully open source solutions on the other hand are fully transparent, also to those with bad intentions.
 However, due to community involvement, they have also proven to be more responsive in reacting to, and fixing discovered vulnerabilities.

-IoT Data Platforms, proprietary versus 100% open source
+IoT Device Platforms, proprietary versus 100% open source

 So how does all of this translate to the route you should take.
 We have taken the most popular proprietary PaaS solutions and the most popular 100% open source solutions.

 AWS is the most complete proprietary IoT device platform, offered as PaaS/IaaS.
 It includes an impressive, sometimes overwhelming range of tools.
 It’s missing a front-end for your distributors, being non programmers, and requires building your own mobile app for end-users.
 But it has all the endpoints to build it with your own team of front-end developers.
 Although very cost effective, it’s price structure is not very transparent so something to keep a close eye on.
 If you are comfortable with a long term choice, require scaling to hundreds of thousands of devices, and can afford a service provider to tailor it to your needs, it’s definitely and by far your best choice.